To enable Imply Hybrid (formerly Imply Cloud) Auth for your organization, contact your Imply account representative.

 On to import users.

-If user import is disabled, you cannot save user profile attributes into the Imply auth database.
-Also you cannot save metadata except for user profile metadata that are mapped to the LDAP.
+If user import is disabled, you cannot save user profile attributes into the Imply Hybrid Auth database.
+Also, you cannot save metadata except for user profile metadata that are mapped to the LDAP.
 The single exception to this are user profile metadata, which are mapped to the LDAP.
-This possibly includes role mappings, group mappings and other metadata based on the configuration of your LDAP mappers.
+This includes role mappings, group mappings, and other metadata based on the configuration of your LDAP mappers.

-When the attempt is made to change some of the non-LDAP mapped user data, the update of the user will not be possible.
+When an attempt is made to change some of the non-LDAP mapped user data, an update of the user will not be possible.
 For example you will not be able to disable the LDAP mapped user unless the

 enabled flag of the user is mapped to some LDAP attribute (which is usually not the case).

-Users, through the User Account Service, and admins through the Admin Console can modify user information.
-Depending on your setup you may or may not have LDAP update privileges.
+Users and admins can modify user information through the User Account Service and the Admin Console respectively.
+Your LDAP update privileges depend on your setup.
 The Edit Mode configuration option defines the edit policy you have with your LDAP store.

 - READONLY: Username, email, first name, last name, and other mapped attributes will be unchangeable.
-Imply auth will show an error anytime anybody tries to update these fields.
+Imply Hybrid Auth will show an error anytime anybody tries to update these fields.
 Also, password updates will not be supported.

 - WRITABLE: Username, email, first name, last name, and other mapped attributes and passwords can all be updated and will be synchronized automatically with your LDAP store.

-- UNSYNCED: Any changes to username, email, first name, last name, and passwords will be stored in Imply auth local storage.
+- UNSYNCED: Any changes to username, email, first name, last name, and passwords will be stored in Imply Hybrid Auth local storage.
 It is up to you to figure out how to synchronize back to LDAP.
-This allows Imply auth deployments to support updates of user metadata on a read-only LDAP server.
-This option only applies when you are importing users from LDAP into the local Imply auth user database.
+This allows Imply Hybrid Auth deployments to support updates of user metadata on a read-only LDAP server.
+This option only applies when you are importing users from LDAP into the local Imply Hybrid Auth user database.